 I latter learned that there was a dive operator on Hatta : Naira Dive.

-Most of the accomodations in Banda Neira are lined up by the bay East of the harbour.
-I stayed at Penginapan Babbu Salam which is slightly less expensive than the other one listed in the guidebooks (165’000Rp for a double room, breakfast).
+Most of the accomodations in Banda Neira are lined up by the bay east of the harbour.
+I stayed at Penginapan Babbu Salam which is slightly less expensive than the other ones listed in the guidebooks (165’000Rp for a double room, breakfast).

-You can get cheaper by staying on the other side of the island (facing Banda Besar).
+You can find even cheaper by staying on the other side of the island (facing Banda Besar), but the view over the volcano is really cool though.

 There are regular boats (every hour at least) between Banda Naira and Banda Besar (5’000Rp one way).
 At least one boat leaves a day to and from Ai, Run and Hatta.